-The final stage in Danone’s recruitment process is the assessment centre – a two-day event called the Danone Leadership Academy.
+The final stage in Danone’s recruitment process is the assessment centre (also referred to on Danone's website as the Danone Leadership Academy).
 This will involve an interview and various group exercises.

 Read our tips below to find out how to shine at the assessment centre and how to show that you are compatible with Danone’s CODES behaviours.